Stevenson House

 DESCRIPTION

-Besides the wonderful museum, visitors and locals alike enjoy sitting in The Stevenson House gardens.
-The gardens are truly beautiful with their many flowers and shrubs.
-It is a great place for quiet meditation or a break from a hectic day.
+Visitors and locals alike enjoy sitting in The Stevenson House gardens.
+They are truly beautiful, with many flowers and shrubs.
+It is a great place for quiet meditation, or for a break from a hectic day.

 Gardens Open Daily: 9:00 AM to 5:00 PM